PDConSec/vsc-print/doc/manual.md

 * Nothing seems to happen &mdash; restart VS Code.
 * Browser launches but no page loads &mdash; check networking permissions.
 * Browser shows an error message about not finding a CSS file &mdash; you installed from a VSIX that wasn't prepared by us.
 Get the [official package](https://marketplace.visualstudio.com/items?itemName=pdconsec.vscode-print) and try again.

+## SPOILER blocks not working

+* **SPOILER block shows raw code instead of interactive content**:
+  - Check that your YAML is properly formatted with exact indentation
+  - Ensure both `show:` and `hide:` keys are present
+  - Verify there's no extra text before the opening ``` spoiler
+* **Content doesn't hide/show when clicked**:
+  - Make sure `markdown.formatMarkdown` setting is enabled
+  - Check browser console for JavaScript errors
+  - Try refreshing the preview

 If something else is wrong, or you have an improvement idea, we invite you to log an issue on the GitHub repository.